boonleng/blib-sh/README.md

 boonlib.sh
 ----------
-This is a collection of BASH functions, mostly for handling some form of automation for `cron` jobs.
+This is a collection of BASH functions, mostly for handling some form of automation for time-scheduled jobs.

 Some global variables for general purposes:
 - `LOGFILE` for logging.